fcassirer/xfinity-usage-docker/README.md

 ```

 ## Usage
-5. Run the container, pointing to the directory with the config file, and an output folder (optional,recommended)
+5. Run the container, pointing to the config file, and an output folder (optional,recommended)
 ```bash
 docker run \
    --name="xfinity" \